 - 5.1 There is no overtime in any regular season game. - 5.2 In the playoffs, if the score is tied at the end of regulation, the teams will proceed to overtime. - 5.3 At the start of the overtime period, the referee will meet with the two captains to determine who starts with the ball, and at which end the entire overtime will be conducted.
+The home team will have the first choice. - 5.4 The overtime format is commonly referred to as the ABBA format.
+Each team will have three attempts to score, and if the score remains tied after three attempts each, sudden death will ensue following the ABBA sequence.
+The team having the first choice will choose either at which end of the field the overtime will be played, or which team will attempt to score first.
+The first team will have the choice to go for 1 point (from the 5-yard line), or 2 points (from the 10-yard line).
+The team that goes second will also have the third and sixth tries.
+For example, 1 Team A, 2 Team B, 3 Team B, 4 Team A, 5 Team A, and 6 Team B. If still tied, 7 Team B, 8 Team A, 9 Team A, 10 Team B, etc.

-The home team will have the first choice in the captains meeting. - 5.4 The first team will have the choice to go for 1 point (from the 5-yard line), or 2 points (from the 10-yard line).
-The two teams will each have three conversion attempts, going back and forth between the two.
-The team with the most combined points after their three attempts wins the game.
-If it is still tied after three turns each, they will go into sudden death where the teams will exchange single possessions until one team outscores the other. - 5.5 An interception in overtime CANNOT be returned for a score. - 5.6 There are no timeouts allowed in overtime. - 5.7 A minor foul in overtime cannot be carried over to the next convert attempt.
+- 5.5 An interception in overtime CANNOT be returned for a score. - 5.6 There are no timeouts allowed in overtime. - 5.7 A minor foul in overtime cannot be carried over to the next convert attempt.
 The non-offending team must accept the result of the play or the foul.
-A major foul (UR, OC, UC, contacting passer) in overtime may be applied on the next convert attempt or on a repeat of the convert, at the discretion of the non-offending team.
+A major foul (UR, OC, UC, contacting passer) in overtime may be applied on the next convert attempt or on a repeat of the convert, at the discretion of the non-offending team. - 5.8 Instant replay In games where FPF provides for instant replay, typically in the finals, each team has 1 challenge per game.
+There are no booth-initiated reviews, all challenges are initiated by the teams.